AdaRoseCannon/progressive-web-apps-talk/index.md

 4. Finally remove the spinner from the banner

+> client/scripts/lib/push-notifications.js
+>
 > ```javascript
 > // Make the banner semi transparent so it is clear something is happening
 > pushBanner.classList.add('working');
 >
+> // get the serverWorkerRegistration object from the earlier instantiation promise
 > swPromise
 > .then(
 > 	serviceWorkerRegistration =>